opencost-de/opencost/README.md

 decided to publish our project results successively and to make a first draft available as a request for comment now.

-This first step proposes a [metadata schema for _fee-based, individual articles_](https://github.com/opencost-de/opencost/blob/main/doc/opencost_article.xsd).
+In a first step we developed a [metadata schema for _fee-based, individual articles_](https://github.com/opencost-de/opencost/blob/main/doc/opencost_article.xsd) (`opencost:publication`).
 A common use case would be articles in Gold Open Access journals funded by APCs.
 However, this schema already includes the coverage of cost items beyond Open Access fees.

-Next steps will tackle transformative agreements and memberships.
+In a second step, we developed a schema that includes costs from so-called transformative agreements (`opencost:contract`).
+Special payment modalities, such as DEAL, were abstracted and mapped accordingly.
+Both schemes are applicable for open access, transformative agreements and subscription fees.

 The openCost team invites you to participate in the development of the metadata schema and is looking forward to a constructive discussion!
 Please feel free to